Understanding Your Semen Analysis Results

 • A repeat semen analysis may detect sperm that was missed initially

-• Specialized extensive semen analysis using advanced techniques
+• Specialized extended sperm searches using advanced techniques

-• Centrifugation and microscopic examination of semen samples
+• Centrifugation and microscopic examination of the entire sample

 Addressing Underlying Causes

-• Discontinuing medications that affect sperm production (like finasteride)
+• Discontinuing medications that affect sperm production (like finasteride or testosterone replacement)

 • Resolving physical obstructions in the reproductive tract